 - Superintendent Negligence

 - Traffic Control, automobile collisions at construction sites

 - Crane Accidents Impalement, Iron Workers & Welding Accidents

 - Wrongful Death Construction Accidents

-David A. DiBrigida, handles construction site accident injury cases.
+David A. DiBrigida, has been handling construction accident injury cases in New Jersey for 28 years.
 He will evaluate the factors contributing to the value of your damages and personally handle your case from start to finish.

 To protect your legal rights, call David today at 800-322-5529 for a FREE consultation.